alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 So far, we talked about descriptors a couple of times.
 However, we didn't talk about what it is.
 Or, did we?
 Actually, you saw it on the previous example with the `Object.defineProperty()` method.
 Property descriptor is the "formal" name of the third parameter of this method, and the third argument you pass into it.

-In other words, property descriptor is that object with Object property flags and value.
+Property descriptor is that object with Object property flags and value.
 In some way, you can think of the descriptor as the sum of all flags of a property.

 ```JavaScript
 // Example no.1: configuring property